All for Love (song)

 Adams also did a live version in 1994 featuring Luciano Pavarotti, Andrea Bocelli, Nancy Gustafson, and Giorgia Todrani.
-Michael Kamen, who co-wrote the song with Adams, conducted the orchestra.
+Michael Kamen, who co-wrote the song with Adams and Lange, conducted the orchestra.
 In 2007, the Swedish band E.M.D. released a cover of the song, peaking at number one in their native country.
+Adams would also record a French-language remake with Garou and Roch Voisine, entitled "Tous ensemble", for the Quebecois film Il était une fois Les Boys.

 Background and writing

 The title was inspired by The Three Musketeers' motto: "All for one, and one for all".

 Critical reception

-Alan Jones from Music Week rated "All for Love" five out of five.
-He wrote, "With the minimum of formalities Bryan, Rod and Sting launch into their-threeway rendilion of this powerful ballad from the movie The Three Musketeers.
+Alan Jones from Music Week gave "All for Love" a top score of five out of five, writing, "With the minimum of formalities Bryan, Rod and Sting launch into their three-way rendition of this powerful ballad from the movie The Three Musketeers.
 Their vocals blend well, and though the song itself is a trifle predictable, their combined fan base should be strong enough to send this hurtling into the Top Five in next to no time."
-Mark Frith from Smash Hits gave it four out of five, stating that it has "drama and powerful choruses on top.
-And it's got one of those searing guitar solos in the middle."
-He added, "Genius!
+Pan-European magazine Music & Media commented, "Adams is always there when there's a film about history's great swashbucklers.
+For this power ballad he's accompanied by two champion knights, but we all know the "real" three musketeers were a foursome.
+Who'll join them?
+Robert Plant?"
+Mark Frith from Smash Hits gave the song four out of five, stating that it has "drama and powerful choruses on top.
+And it's got one of those searing guitar solos in the middle. [...]
+Genius!
 Love or hate it, you can't deny the professionalism that will probably make this number 1."